Pedro-Ribas-Moreira/odin-foundations-rock-paper-scissors/README.md

 ## How to play

 <p>
-You play against the computer in a best of five Rock Paper and Scissor game. <br>
+You play against the computer in a best of five Rock Paper and Scissors game. <br>
 To begin the game you select your move with one of the tree options at the top, then you can check the result of the match with the text below the score board.
 <br>